PurpleKingdomGames/indigo/indigo/docs/guides/howto-indigo-game.md

 We can now tell Indigo which assets to load at
 [boot time](https://indigoengine.io/docs/organisation/boot-and-start-up).
-This is where we'll make use of the assets and config `var` that we left earlier.
+This is where we'll make use of the assets and config `val` that we left earlier.
 Add the following:

 ```diff